Azure/azure-signalr/docs/diagnostic-logs.md

 ## Set up diagnostic logs for an Azure SignalR Service

 You can view diagnostic logs for Azure SignalR Service.
-These logs provide richer view of connectivity to your Azure SignalR Service instance.
-The diagnostic logs provide detailed information of every connection.
-For example, basic information (user ID, connection ID and transport type, etc.) and event information (connect, disconnect and abort event, etc.) of the connection.
-Diagnostic logs can be used for issue identification, connection tracking and analysis.
+These logs provide richer view of connectivity and messaging information to your Azure SignalR Service instance.
+The diagnostic logs provide detailed information for SignalR hub connections and SignalR hub messages received and sent via SignalR service.
+For example, basic information (user ID, connection ID and transport type, etc.) and event information (connect, disconnect and abort event, etc.) of the connection, tracing ID and type of the message.
+Diagnostic logs can be used for issue identification, connection tracking, message tracing and analysis.

 ### Enable diagnostic logs